 Christmas Missing Words Puzzle

-Extra challenge: Fold under the bottom part of the worksheet to hide the missing words, and then
+Extra challenge: Fold under the bottom part of the page to hide the missing words, and

 fill in the missing words on your own!